yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_5/policy.md

    - Required: employee_id

 2. Verify that approval is present using `authenticate_approval` (HR Manager and Compliance Officer approvals required)
-3. Validate that employee exists and has active employment status using `retrieve_employee_entities`
+3. Validate that employee exists and has active employment status using `retrieve_user_employee_entities`
 4. Check for pending payroll records that have not been finalized using `retrieve_payroll_entities`
 5. Check for active benefits enrollments using `retrieve_benefits_entities`
 6. Check for incomplete training programs using `retrieve_training_entities`